PhilippvK/corev-seal5/README.md

 This repository contains tools for our "**Se**mi-**a**utomated **L**LVM Generator for Custom RISC-**V** Instructions".

-*Warning:* Reafactorings are still ongoing, hence several fewtures are currently missing.
+*Warning:* Refactorings are still ongoing, hence several features are currently missing.

 ## Prerequisites